drhelius/grpc-demo/README.md

 }
 ```

-It uses more imports: `user/user.proto` and `order/order.proto`.
+The *Account* proto file uses even more imports: `user/user.proto` and `order/order.proto`.
 Importing other proto files lets you use the *messages* defined in those files in your current proto file.

-The *Account* service aggregates information about the user and the orders made:
+The *Account* service uses the messages from *User* and *Order* services because it aggregates information from both:

 ```proto
 message Account {